fortinetdev/terraform-provider-fortios/website/docs/r/fortios_ips_sensor.html.markdown

 * `protocol` - Protocols to be examined. set protocol ? lists available protocols. all includes all protocols. other includes all unlisted protocols.
 * `os` - Operating systems to be protected.  all includes all operating systems. other includes all unlisted operating systems.
 * `application` - Applications to be protected. set application ? lists available applications. all includes all applications. other includes all unlisted applications.
+* `cve` - List of CVE IDs of the signatures to add to the sensor The structure of `cve` block is documented below.
 * `status` - Status of the signatures included in filter. default enables the filter and only use filters with default status of enable.
 Filters with default status of disable will not be used.
 * `log` - Enable/disable logging of signatures included in filter.
 * `log_packet` - Enable/disable packet logging.
 Enable to save the packet that triggers the filter.
 You can download the packets in pcap format for diagnostic use.